-Welcome to the premiere of The INNterview, a three-part Sunday chat with Miss Mercy-Faith "Elm" Sunday, the star of the groundbreaking Visionary Fiction book, INN LAK'ECH: A Journey to the Realm of Oneness.
+Welcome to The INNterview, a three-part Sunday chat with Miss Mercy-Faith "Elm" Sunday, the star of the groundbreaking Visionary Fiction book, INN LAK'ECH: A Journey to the Realm of Oneness.

 Eleyne-Mari Sharp: Welcome, Elm.
 And welcome, Readers, to the Seashell Carousel in Little Blessing.
 Before we get to the questions, I thought it would be nice to have a Water Blessing first.